securitykiss-com/rfw/README.rst

 -  block individual IP addresses on iptables on request from remote host
 -  serialize requests to prevent concurrency issues with iptables
--  remove duplicate entries
+-  idempotent - duplicate entries are ignored
 -  bulk updates in order to sync client blocklist with rfw status - ??
    It doesn't seem to be a good idea.
 Keep it simple, move sync responsibilty to the client.
 Let the client GET the rules list and PUT the missing ones.
 -  both remote and local interface.
 There are 2 REST interfaces: SSL secured that can listen on any available network interface or IP and plain HTTP that can listen only on localhost
 -  remote updates via RESTful API
--  secured with HTTPS
+-  secured with SSL
 -  authenticated with basic authentication over SSL and by client source IP
 -  keep IP whitelist - commands related to whitelisted IPs will be ignored.
 This is to prevent locking access to the machine.
 -  whitelist defined in config file, handle CIDR notation